-Hip fracture refers to a fracture occurring in the area between the edge of the femoral head and 5 centimetres below the lesser trochanter (see figure 1 in the 2011 full guideline).
-These fractures are generally divided into two main groups.
+Hip fracture refers to a fracture occurring in the area between the edge of the femoral head and 5 cm below the lesser trochanter (see figure 1 in the full guideline).
+These fractures are generally divided into 2 main groups.
 Those above the insertion of the capsule of the hip joint are termed intracapsular, subcapital or femoral neck fractures.
 Those below the insertion are extracapsular.
 The extracapsular group is split further into trochanteric (inter- or pertrochanteric and reverse oblique) and subtrochanteric.

 Although not a structured service delivery evaluation, the Guideline Development Group was required to extend its remit to cover essential implications for service organisation within the NHS where these are fundamental to hip fracture management, and this has been done.

 The NICE surveillance review identified new studies that were consistent with the current recommendations.
 However, because of a low level of compliance (around 30% nationally) with the recommendation to offer total hip replacement to people with displaced intracapsular hip fractures, we have updated this part of the guideline.
 The 2017 update also covers interventions for undisplaced intracapsular hip fractures, which were not covered in the original guideline.

 The guideline will assume that prescribers will use a drug's summary of product characteristics to inform decisions made with individual patients.